Joe Sabasteanski

-Joseph Edward Sabasteanski (February 24, 1921 – July 1, 1972) was an American football offensive lineman and linebacker who played in the National Football League (NFL).
+Joseph Edward Sabasteanski (February 24, 1921 – July 1, 1972) was an American professional football player who was an offensive lineman and linebacker in the National Football League (NFL).

 College career

 Sabasteanski was a member of the football and track and field teams while at Fordham University.
-He replaced Lou DeFilippo as the Rams starting center and started in the team's 1942 Sugar Bowl victory over Missouri.
+He replaced Lou DeFilippo as the Rams' starting center and started in the team's 1942 Sugar Bowl victory over Missouri.
 As a senior, Sabasteanski was named to the "Eastern Eleven" and an honorable mention All-American by the Associated Press and played in the 1943 East–West Shrine Bowl.